-Comprehensive fitting instructions are available on our download page, but abbreviated instructions are outlined below.
+Comprehensive fitting instructions on HardieBacker Installation are available on our download page.
+However abbreviated instructions are outlined below.

 1. Verify the sub-floor is structurally sound on existing floors, replace any loose, warped, uneven or damaged sections of the floor and then ensure the sub-floor has a clean and flat surface.